ozzi-/PTK/README.md

 ### Body File
 This files define the template message sent to the recipients.

 Note: %name%, %mailaddress% and %trackingpixel% will be replaced when sending.
 You can use sendsim to check the results before sending.
 Those variables are not required.
+Further variables are %yyyy% (current year), %MM% (current month) and %dd% (current day).
 ```
 <html>
 Dear %name%